-This document defines the Security Policy for the Hitachi Virtual Storage Platform (VSP) Encryption Module, hereafter denoted the Module.
-The Module is 12 Gb/s SAS I/O Module with Encryption.
-The Module provides high speed data at rest encryption for Hitachi storage.
-In other words, the Module encrypts data onto HDDs and decrypts data read from HDDs using XTS-AES.
-The Module meets FIPS 140-2 overall Level 2 requirements.
+This non-proprietary document defines the Security Policy for the Hitachi Virtual Storage Platform (VSP) Encryption Adapter, hereafter denoted the module.
+The module is 6 Gb/s SAS I/O module with encryption.
+The module provides high speed data at rest encryption for Hitachi storage.
+The XTS-AES mode was approved by CMVP for protecting the confidentiality of data on storage devices.
+The module meets FIPS 140-2 overall Level 2 requirements.